christianalfoni/EmptyBox/posts/2016_04_06_CycleJS-driven-by-state.md

 So now we have control of our state and we are able to update it using any source, typically DOM.
 We have also started a concept of a view.
 Lets dive more into that.

 ### Views
-Instead of defining our view as a variable lets define it as a function.
+Instead of defining our view as a variable lets define it as a module.
 Also let us pass in the state to it:

 ```javascript